-This is not the reality today in Wiltshire Police, or generally in the workplace.
-Today, they have equivalent educational levels, from GCSE (Level 2) to Degrees up to Masters level and there is no upper age limit.
+Traditionally, apprenticeships were on-the-job training for young people, typically aged 16 to 24.
+This is not the reality today.
+We now have equivalent educational levels, from GCSE Level 2 to degrees up to Masters level and there is no upper age limit.

-Apprenticeships are work-based training programmes which combine on-thejob training from experienced staff in the workplace.
+Apprenticeships are work-based training programmes which combine on-the-job training from experienced staff in the workplace.
 The apprentice will also undertake off-the-job training with a Training Provider, leading to nationally recognised qualifications.
 This gives apprentices the unique opportunity to earn while they learn, and gain practical work experience relevant to their desired career path.

 It also means employers are able to play a key role in the development of their staff, and build a workforce directly tailored to their business priorities and organisational values.